Agent Coordination

 1. The main agent spawns a message-listener as a background task

-2. The listener uses thrum wait (blocks until message arrives or timeout)
+2. The listener runs thrum wait — it blocks until a message arrives or times out

-3. When a message arrives, the listener returns immediately with the message content
+3. When a message arrives, the listener returns immediately with the content

-4. The main agent processes the message and re-arms the listener
+4. The main agent processes the message; the listener keeps looping automatically (no re-arming needed)

-Recommended approach: Use thrum wait which blocks until a message arrives or times out.
-This is more efficient than polling loops with sleep intervals.
-Use --after -15s to include messages sent up to 1 second ago (--after negative value = "N ago").
+Use thrum wait — it's more efficient than polling loops with sleep.
+Use --after -15s to catch messages sent up to 15 seconds ago (--after negative value = "N ago").
 Omit --after to receive only messages that arrive after the wait starts.

 Return Format